tevkhieu/Sentinel2TS/README.md

 # Sentinel2TS
-The goal is to perform semantic unmixing on Sentinel2 Time Series
+The goal is to perform semantic unmixing on Sentinel2 Time Series using various machine learning models.
+This repository was written during a 6 months internship at IMT Atlantique

 # Data
 The data used are the same as the original repository.